-In cases where claims have been determined to be uncollectible, or deemed to be uncollectible, write-offs signify the recognition of losses on the account books with respect to such claims.
-Write-offs can be made either in the form of loss recognition by offsetting uncollectible amounts against corresponding balance sheet items, referred to as a direct write-off, or else by recognition of a loan loss provision on a contra-asset account in the amount deemed uncollectible, referred to as an indirect write-off.
-Recognition of indirect throughout the Group, all consolidated subsidiaries carry out self-assessment in substantially the same manner.
+In cases where claims have been determined or deemed to be uncollectible, write-offs signify the recognition of losses on the account books with respect to such claims.
+Write-offs can be made either in the form of loss recognition by offsetting uncollectible amounts against corresponding balance sheet items, referred to as "direct write-off," or else by the recognition of a loan loss provision on a contra-asset account in the amount deemed uncollectible, referred to as "indirect write-off."
+Recognition of indirect write-offs is generally known as "provision for reserve for possible loan losses."